Loopshape/loader/README.md

 <br>

-Add (access to) batch + crud + soap + rest fileindexed genesis-hash processing for local ollama model-pool by origin-to-genesis-rehashing and use the dynamic scripting of chunk tokenizes as an request from app.request.js to embed this into the agent delegates as a mindmap security validation and create an additional index to value the offset-entropy of the overall progress as a modulated sha256 sorted ordering of importance besides the requested filesystem localisation, that leads  of trust by ai and resolves an ongoing bidirectional pipeline rehashed chunk assembly, which streams the visual octal waves onto particled es module nodejs particle streamlines and map them to the local ai api bridge on localhost:11434
+Add (access to) batch + crud + soap + rest fileindexed genesis-hash processing for local ollama model-pool by origin-to-genesis-rehashing and use the dynamic scripting of chunk tokenizes as a request from app.request.js to embed this into the agent delegates as a mindmap security validation and create an additional index to value the offset-entropy of the overall progress as a modulated sha256 sorted ordering of importance besides the requested filesystem localisation, that leads  of trust by ai and resolves an ongoing bidirectional pipeline rehashed chunk assembly, which streams the visual octal waves onto particled es module nodejs particle streamlines and map them to the local ai api bridge on localhost:11434